Shopping Cart

 Rose water for rosacea: Does rose water reduce redness?

-Woman with rosacea: Extensive redness on the cheeks and eyelids What is rosacea or couperose: treatment and experiences
+Woman with rosacea: Widespread redness on the cheeks and eyelids What is rosacea or couperose: treatment and experiences

-Rosacea is a skin condition that presents with redness
+Rosacea is a skin condition that manifests as redness.

 Rosacea care: No more redness - finally inflammation-free skin

-Can rose water regulate skin pH?
+Can rose water regulate the pH level of the skin?

-What pH value does rose water have?
+What is the pH value of rose water?

-Today, however, water or rose water is no longer the ideal solution for adjusting the pH value.
-There are now mild, skin-friendly cleansers and syndets that are adjusted to the pH value of the skin.
-Fortunately, we no longer have to attack our skin with soaps .
-Now if you were to put rose water on your skin, the effect would be exactly the wrong way around.
-The pH value would shift upwards towards 7.
-And if you still want to regulate your pH value back, for example after a shower or because you have washed your face with soap, then there are now more suitable products to restore the pH value of your skin to its natural state bring.
+Today, however, water or rosewater is no longer the ideal solution for balancing the pH level.
+There are now mild, skin-friendly cleansers and syndets that are pH-balanced for the skin.
+Therefore, thankfully, we no longer need to harsh soaps on our skin.
+If you were to apply rosewater to your skin, the effect would be exactly the opposite.
+The pH level would shift upwards towards 7.
+And if you still want to regulate your pH level, for example, after showering or because you washed your face with soap, there are now more suitable products available to restore your skin's pH to its natural state.

 Can rose water shrink pores?

-Tolerable hydrosols
+Compatible hydrosols

-Green tea Green tea: The most studied antioxidant
+Green tea Green tea: The best-researched antioxidant

 rice

-Rice as a skin care ingredient: Oryza Sativa Rice Extract
+Rice as a skincare ingredient: Oryza Sativa Rice Extract

-Black tea Black tea: Why you should also use it in skin care
+Black tea Black tea: Why you should also use it in skincare

-Aloe vera Aloe Vera: A true evergreen for the skin
+Aloe Vera Aloe Vera: A true evergreen for the skin

 Tip: Product alternatives for rose water